-A company may not dismiss or suspend an employee, including a staff representative, for any other unfavourable treatment by the company in response to a complaint or because the employee or staff representative has submitted a claim for equal pay, including equal wage conditions, or because the employee has passed on details of their pay.
-A company may not dismiss an employee or a staff representative because they have submitted a claim pursuant to section 7(1).
+An enterprise may not dismiss or suspend an employee, including a staff representative, for any other unfavourable treatment by the enterprise in response to a complaint or because the employee or staff representative has submitted a claim for equal pay, including equal wage conditions, or because the employee has passed on details of their pay.
+An enterprise may not dismiss an employee or a staff representative because they have submitted a claim pursuant to section 7(1).

-(2).
-It is up to the company to prove that a dismissal is not in conflict with the rules given in subsection (1).
-If the dismissal takes place more than a year after the employee submitted a claim for equal pay, the first sentence will only apply, however, if the employee can show objective circumstances to indicate that the dismissal was undertaken contrary to subsection 1.

-(3).
-A dismissed employee may submit a claim for compensation or reinstatement.
+- (2) It is up to the enterprise to prove that a dismissal is not in conflict with the rules given in subsection (1).
+If the dismissal takes place more than a year after the employee submitted a claim for equal pay, the first sentence will only apply, however, if the employee can show objective circumstances to indicate that the dismissal was undertaken contrary to subsection 1. - (3) A dismissed employee may submit a claim for compensation or reinstatement.
 Any reinstatement must be in accordance with the principles laid down in the main agreement.
 The compensation shall be based on the employee's length of service and the general facts of the case.

-A company with at least 35 employees shall produce annual pay statistics broken down by gender for groups of at least 10 employees of each gender grouped by the six-digit DISCO code for use in consultation and information to employees on pay differences between men and women at the company.
-This shall not apply, however, to companies in the agriculture, horticulture, forestry and fishing industries.
-If the pay statistics broken down by gender are regarded as confidential with respect to the company's legitimate interests, the details may not be passed on.
+An enterprise with at least 35 employees shall produce annual pay statistics broken down by gender for groups of at least 10 employees of each gender grouped by the six-digit DISCO code for use in consultation and information to employees on pay differences between men and women at the enterprise.
+This shall not apply, however, to enterprises in the agriculture, horticulture, forestry and fishing industries.
+If the pay statistics broken down by gender are regarded as confidential with respect to the enterprise's legitimate interests, the details may not be passed on.

-(2).
-The pay statistics broken down by gender pursuant to subsection (1) shall be drawn up for groups of employees with a level of detail corresponding to the 6-digit DISCO code.
-The company is also obliged to explain the make-up of the statistics and the definition of "pay" used.

-(3).
-Companies that report annual pay statistics to the Confederation of Danish Employers may request pay statistics broken down by gender according to subsection (1) from Dansk Erhverv Arbejdsgiver free of charge.
-Companies may also request pay statistics broken down by gender free of charge according to subsection (1) from Statistics Denmark.

-(4).
-The company's obligation to produce pay statistics broken down by gender according to subsection (1) shall lapse if the company enters into an agreement with the employees of the company to produce a report.
-The report shall include a description of conditions that have a bearing on the pay of men and women in the company, and any concrete action initiatives that may last up to three years, along with the detailed monitoring of these in the reporting period.
-The report must cover all the company's employees and must be handled in accordance with the rules laid down in the Cooperation Agreement.
+- (2) The pay statistics broken down by gender pursuant to subsection (1) shall be drawn up for groups of employees with a level of detail corresponding to the 6-digit DISCO code.
+The enterprise is also obliged to explain the make-up of the statistics and the definition of "pay" used. - (3) Enterprises that report annual pay statistics to the Confederation of Danish Employers may request pay statistics broken down by gender according to subsection (1) from Dansk Erhverv Arbejdsgiver free of charge.
+Enterprises may also request pay statistics broken down by gender free of charge according to subsection (1) from Statistics Denmark. - (4) The enterprise's obligation to produce pay statistics broken down by gender according to subsection (1) shall lapse if the enterprise enters into an agreement with the employees of the enterprise to produce a report.
+The report shall include a description of conditions that have a bearing on the pay of men and women in the enterprise, and any concrete action initiatives that may last up to three years, along with the detailed monitoring of these in the reporting period.
+The report must cover all the enterprise's employees and must be handled in accordance with the rules laid down in the Cooperation Agreement.
 The report must be produced by the end of the calendar year in which the obligation to draw up pay statistics broken down by gender was in place.

-An employee who does not believe that the company is meeting its obligation to pay equal wages under this agreement may apply to have the claim examined as an industrial dispute.
+An employee who does not believe that the enterprise is meeting its obligation to pay equal wages, including equal wage conditions, under this agreement may apply to have the claim examined as an industrial dispute.

-(2).
-If an employee who feels that their rights have been violated, cf. section 1, can show objective circumstances to indicate that direct or indirect discrimination has taken place, it is up to the company to prove that the principle of equal treatment has not been violated.
+(2) If an employee who feels that their rights have been violated, cf. section 1, can show objective circumstances to indicate that direct or indirect discrimination has taken place, it is up to the enterprise to prove that the principle of equal treatment has not been violated.